Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

 Average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage.
-Comprehensive insurance costs approximately $306, collision costs $506, and liability costs around $398.
-Buying just liability costs as low as $460 a year, with insurance for high-risk drivers costing $2,950 or more.
-16-year-old drivers receive the highest rates at $5,078 a year or more.
+Comprehensive insurance costs an estimated $306, collision costs $506, and liability coverage costs $398.
+Buying just liability costs as little as $460 a year, with insurance for high-risk drivers costing $2,950 or more.
+Teen drivers receive the highest rates at $5,078 a year or more.

 Average premium for full coverage: $1,368

-Rate estimates include $500 deductible amounts, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
+Full coverage includes $500 policy deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
 Rates are averaged for all states and for different Suburban trim levels.

 Price Range by Coverage and Risk

-For an average driver, prices range go from as low as $460 for your basic liability-only policy to a much higher rate of $2,950 for a high-risk insurance policy.
+Using a middle-aged driver as an example, prices range go from the low end price of $460 for minimum levels of liability insurance to a much higher rate of $2,950 for a driver that may need high-risk insurance.

 Price Range by Location

-Where you live can make a big difference on car insurance rates.
-Rural locations tend to have a lower frequency of accident claims than congested cities.
+Your location has a large influence on insurance rates.
+More rural locations tend to have lower incidents of accident claims than larger metro areas.

-These examples show why anyone shopping for car insurance should compare prices using their specific location and risk profile, instead of making a decision based on rate averages.
+These examples show why anyone shopping for car insurance should compare rates for a targeted area, rather than using price averages.

 Use the form below to get customized rates for your location.